Leonardo-Boss/suckless-site/suckless.org/community.md

 	git send-email --subject-prefix="$(basename $(pwd))][PATCH" \
 		--to hackers@suckless.org -1

-This will send the last commit of the repository to the mailinglist adding a prefix to the subject which includes the appropriate project name.
+This will send the last commit of the repository to the mailing list adding a prefix to the subject which includes the appropriate project name.
 This allows easier referencing and filtering of the e-mails for the maintainers subscribed to hackers@.

-Be sure to have setup your sender address in git and be subscribed to the mailinglist so you can see eventual comments on your patches.
+Be sure to have setup your sender address in git and be subscribed to the mailing list so you can see eventual comments on your patches.

 * `hackers+subscribe@MAILHOST` - subscribe to the mailing list (read/write)
 * `hackers+subscribe-digest@MAILHOST` - subscribe to the digest version of the mailing list (read/write)